-- After you select the items you need, click Accept and confirm the purchase.
+- After you select the items you need, click Accept to confirm the purchase.
 The consumables are loaded into your vehicle.

 No vehicle can roll into battle without a crew.
 A well-trained crew enhances your battle performance and is key to your success on the battlefield.

 Crew members get experience after each battle and improve their major qualification—their basic function—on the vehicle.
 After their training in their major qualification reaches 100%, crew members can begin learning special perks and skills.
 An experienced crew can provide noticeable benefits to the function of the vehicle.